On Model Identification and Out-of-Sample Prediction of Principal Component Regression: Applications to Synthetic Controls: Related works

-\underline{\bf Out-of-sample prediction.} \cite{robust_pcr, pcr_jasa} shows that PCR's out-of-sample prediction error decays as $\tO(1 / \sqrt{n})$ when $m, p = \Theta(n)$.
-The authors conjecture that their ``slow'' rate is an artifact of Rademacher complexity arguments.
-By leveraging our model identification result, we prove the ``fast'' rate of $\tO(1 / n)$.
+\cite{robust_pcr, pcr_jasa} shows that PCR's out-of-sample prediction error decays as $\tO(1 / \sqrt{n})$ when $m, p = \Theta(n)$. \cite{robust_pcr, pcr_jasa} conjecture that their ``slow'' rate is an artefact of their Rademacher complexity arguments.
+By leveraging our model identification result in Theorem~\ref{thm:param_est}, we establish the ``fast'' rate of $\tO(1 / n)$.